fedluc/qupled/README.md

 ## Running

-After [installation](https://qupled.readthedocs.io/en/latest/introduction.html#installing-qupled) qupled can be used as a regular Python package
+After [installation](https://qupled.readthedocs.io/en/latest/introduction.html#installing-qupled) qupled can be used as a regular Python package.

 ```python
 # Solve the stls dielectric scheme for coupling = 10 and degeneracy 1.0